 - In regards of PAI family "Greenhouse Gas Emissions", PAIs are currently only taken into account through the exclusion of companies that generate more than 5% of their revenue through the production of thermal coal and/or unconventional oil/gas.
-In regards of PAI family "Social and employee matters", PAIs are currently only taken into account through the exclusion of companies that violate against the UN Global Compact Principles or that are active in the production of and trade in controversial weapons, such as weapon systems, nuclear, anti-personnel landmines, incendiary weapons and cluster munitions.
+In regards of PAI family "Social and employee matters".
+PAIs are currently only taken into account through the exclusion of companies that violate against the UN Global Compact Principles or the Organization for Economic Co-operation and Development (OECD) Principles for Multinational Enterprises or that are active in the production of and trade in controversial weapons, such as weapon systems, nuclear, anti-personnel landmines, incendiary weapons and cluster munitions.